 Trees grew sparse near the upper bound of the forest where it was dotted with meadows of every size.
 Flowers formed clumps, claiming territory, and new grasses popped up amidst rough, prickly bushes.
 Beneath the earth, the fungal web of commerce and communication connecting the trees surrounding the meadows awakened with a surge of activity, forming a single consciousness, accelerating growth.
 The growing season was brief at this altitutde and fast paced; there was no time to waste.

 In the center of the highest and largest meadow a colony of ants had awakened, grudgingly, it would seem, and pushed dirt and stones out and clear of the main opening to the outside, piling the debris around the portal to act as a berm against the rain.
 As the workers put the finishing touches around the mini-caldera, curving the edge just so to make it easier to step over, the first phalanx of scouts headed out.
 Sliding slightly with each footstep, they reached the meadow floor; the dirt, cold and coarse from winter's grip, crunched under their feet.
-Living in darkness for months on end, relying on other senses, they shielded their eyes from the harsh, mid-morning sunlight.
+Living in darkness for moons on end, relying on other senses, they shielded their eyes from the harsh, mid-morning sunlight.
 The crisp, clean air sharpened its intensity, concentrating the beams to fuel the life-giving processes nurturing the meadow and the tress enclosing it.
 Three scouts followed the path of least resistance, turning westerly.
 They walked beside one another, spaced apart by a few inches, over fledgling ground cover and sticks and stones of various sizes and irregular shapes, pausing occasionaly to examine something, to feel its texture and smell its nature.
 They stopped on the rounded crest of a hill, a good foot above the ground, to scan the area.
-The border where the meadow met the trees was a good month's journey, with any luck, from their current position.
+The border where the meadow met the trees was a good moon's journey, with any luck, from their current position.
 Several bees passed overhead, their buzzing and speed startling and breathtaking at the same time.

 They stood together on the peak, breathing deeply the fresh air and savoring their freedom.
 Friends since they could remember, they remained silent, their antennae twitching for sign.
 In spite of belonging to the group mind, they moved in and out of individuality at will, transcending the superorganism consciousness.
 Leroy was the biggest and strongest and had a gift for reading the surroundings; Yancy was the youngest and swiftest and often took dangerous risks most ants wouldn't consider; Dominic was the smartest, not easily fooled by appearances, who dreamed of adventures and spoke of them to his friends.
 He was the leader.
 [Those aren't their real names, but their ant names are not only too difficult to pronounce but also too tedious to spell.]